microsoft/community-organization-operations-suite/packages/acceptance-tests/README.md

 ## Before Development

-All these commands require the user to be in `/package/acceptance-tests` folder, make sure to
+To begin testing, run the following commands in the root of the project.

-    > cd package/acceptance-tests
+    > yarn install:playwright_deps

 Now you can start running tests, simply run

-    > yarn pwrun
+    > yarn acceptance:test

 ## Development

+> **_Note:_** The following commands require the user to be in `/package/acceptance-tests` folder, make sure to

+    > cd packages/acceptance-tests

 We use playwright for all of our acceptance tests, the docs can be found here: https://playwright.dev/docs/intro